vplesko/OrbLang/README.md

 ## Examples

-You may look at `.orb` files in directory `tests/positive` for examples of code. `tests/util/clib.orb` and `tests/util/io.orb` may also be of interest.
+You may look inside directory `doc/examples` for examples of code.
+Additionally, you may also browse `.orb` files in `tests/positive`.

 Here is what HelloWorld could look like in Orb: